 3. Remove from heat and stir in eggs, salt, pepper, and dill.
 Let cool to room temperature.

 1. Preheat oven to 375°F. Divide dough into 2 nearly even pieces.
-Roll out to rectangle with rolling pin to fit the bottom of the pan with overlap.
-Spread the filling evenly, unfold it carefully over the filling and bringing the ends to meet the bottom layer of dough.
+Roll out to rectangle with a rolling pin to fit the bottom of the pan with overlap.
+Spread the filling evenly, unfold it carefully over the filling, and bringing the ends to meet the bottom layer of dough.
 Pinch or crimp edges all around.

-2. Roll out remaining dough to rectangle.
+2. Roll out remaining dough to a rectangle.
 Place on top of filling and seal by the ends to meet the bottom layer of dough.
 Pinch or crimp edges all around.